Rematch sells 1 million copies in less than a week

 Stefani Couto

 Unlike traditional simulators, Rematch focuses on fast-paced matches free from rules like fouls or offsides.
-The focus is on continuous action, sharp reflexes, and collective strategies within stylized third-person arenas.
-Sloclap, formerly known as Sifu, surprises with its first foray into the sports genre with a concept that blends arcade and competitiveness.
+The emphasis is on continuous action, sharp reflexes, and collective strategies within stylized third-person arenas.
+Sloclap, formerly known as Sifu, surprises by venturing into the sports genre for the first time with a concept that blends arcade and competitiveness.

 rematch game